jewettaij/moltemplate/doc/doc_mol22lt.md

 In the example above, if you are using the GAFF2 force field, you would use *"--ff-file gaff2.lt"*.
 (The "gaff2.lt" stores the GAFF2 parameters.)

+### --upper-case-types

+This will force all of the atom *type* names to use upper-case letters.
+*(This is useful for fixing some force-field specific format errors.)*

+### --lower-case-types

+This will force all of the atom *type* names to use lower-case letters.
+*(This is useful for fixing some force-field specific format errors.)*

+### --upper-case-names

+This will force all of the atom names to use upper-case letters.

+### --lower-case-names

+This will force all of the atom names to use lower-case letters.

+*(Note that atom names are used to identify atoms in bonds.
+They are not used to lookup force-field information.
+Make sure they remain uniquely named, even after changing capitalization.)*

 ## Python API